 NIH: National Institute of Neurological Disorders and Stroke

 - New Drug Eases Huntington's Disease Symptoms (07/07/2016, HealthDay)

-- Huntington's Disease: Speech, Language and Swallowing (American Speech-Language-Hearing Association) Available in Spanish
+- Huntington's Disease: Speech, Language and Swallowing (American Speech-Language-Hearing Association) Also in Spanish

 - Genetics Home Reference: Huntington disease (National Library of Medicine)

 - Genetics Home Reference: Huntington disease-like syndrome (National Library of Medicine)